Jim Egan (activist): Supreme Court case

 Having reached retirement age, Egan began collecting Canada Pension Plan benefits in 1986, and applied for spousal benefits for Nesbit the following year.
 The couple would actually have been better off financially if they collected separate individual pensions, but chose the spousal benefits route as they felt their situation would make a strong test case for the legal rights of same-sex couples.
 After the spousal benefits were denied, they took the case to court; following losses at the Federal Court in 1991 and the Federal Court of Appeal in 1993, the case reached the Supreme Court in 1994.
 The case was argued before the Supreme Court on November 1 of that year.

 The Supreme Court ruled on May 25, 1995.
 The court ruled against Egan on the issue of spousal benefits, finding that the restriction of such benefits to heterosexual couples was a justified infringement because the core purpose of such benefits was to provide financial support to women who had spent their lives raising children rather than in paid employment — however, they ruled unanimously to include sexual orientation as a prohibited grounds of discrimination under the Canadian Charter of Rights and Freedoms.
 The latter ruling was seen as a significant victory for LGBT rights in Canada despite the loss on the benefits issue itself, setting the stage for later successes in the courts; it came to be cited as a key precedent in important later court decisions such as M. v.
 H., Vriend v.
 Alberta, Little Sisters Book and Art Emporium v.
 Canada, and Halpern v.
 Canada, the decision that ultimately led to the legalization of same-sex marriage in Canada.

-Later years
+Later life

 Egan and Nesbit were subsequently named as grand marshals of Toronto's 1995 Pride Parade.
 The following year, they were the subjects of David Adkin's documentary film Jim Loves Jack.
 Egan published the memoir Challenging the Conspiracy of Silence: My Life as a Canadian Gay Activist in 1998, with the assistance of University of Toronto librarian Don McLeod who edited and compiled the volume.
 In the same year, a portrait of Egan by artist Andrew McPhail was added to The ArQuives' National Portrait Collection in honour of his role as a significant builder of LGBT history in Canada.

 Egan died of lung cancer on March 9, 2000, at his home in Courtenay, British Columbia.
 His partner, Jack Nesbit, died three months later.

 Egan is the subject of the first Heritage Minute on an LGBTQ2 theme, released in 2018.